superchordate/ASEC-census-helper/README.md

 You may want to run this app locally.
 You can do so via these steps:

 * Install R and RStudio and clone this repository to your local machine.
-* Download [this data](https://storage.googleapis.com/data-downloads-by-bryce/asec-clean-2019-2020.zip) and unzip it into `data/raw-data`, this will create folder `data/raw-data/asec-clean-2019-2020` with the necessary RDS files.
+* Download [this data](https://storage.googleapis.com/data-downloads-by-bryce/asec-clean-2019-2020.zip) into `data/raw-data` and unzip with "Unzip Here" or similar.
+This will create folder `data/raw-data/asec-clean-2019-2020` with the necessary RDS files.
-* Run `data\build-data-fromexport.R` to build the app data files (RStudio will prompt you to install the necessary packages first).
+* Run `data/build-data-fromexport.R` to build the app data files (RStudio will prompt you to install the necessary packages first).
-* Run `app\global.R` to run the app (RStudio will prompt you to install the necessary packages first).
+* Run `app/global.R` to run the app (RStudio will prompt you to install the necessary packages first).

 ## Other Information